bjesuiter/rxjs-pipes/packages/filter-async/README.md

 Some pipeable functions for rxjs 7+ which accept predicate lambdas with async return value (Promise or Observable).

+BREAKING CHANGE from ^2.0.0: This library now requires rxjs 7.0.0 or higher!

 ## Usage

 See [filter-async.spec.ts](https://github.com/bjesuiter/filter-async-rxjs-pipe/blob/master/src/lib/filter-async.spec.ts)